Views:

 Step 3: Add at least one posting module with posting rules to the CoA

-Step 4: Optionally, add a general ledger profile to the CoA
+Step 5: Optionally, add one or more general ledger profiles with mappings to the CoA

 By default, LUSID reports each general ledger account in a trial balance on a single line, automatically aggregating all the debits and credits in that account.
-You can use a general ledger profile to break down account activity according to particular criteria.
+You can apply a general ledger profile to a trial balance to break down account activity according to particular criteria.
 This might be useful to aggregate debits and credits for one, some or all accounts in a more granular way.
-See how to do this.

-You can add any number of general ledger profiles to a CoA, perhaps to drill down into the same trial balance in different ways.
-You can then select which general ledger profile to use when generating a trial balance (see step 8).
+You can add any number of general ledger profiles to a CoA, perhaps to break down account activity in the same trial balance in different ways.
+You can then select which general ledger profile to use when generating a trial balance (see step 9).

-An ABOR nominates the portfolio(s) to provide an accounting view for, and specifies the ABOR configuration module whose components to use.
-See how to do this.
+You must create an ABOR to nominate the portfolio(s) to provide an accounting view of, and specify the ABOR configuration module whose components to use.

 You might have multiple ABORs for the same set of portfolios, each with a different ABOR configuration module targeting a different kind of financial report.

-You can add accounting diary entries to an ABOR to mark closed periods, and then use those entries to create a trial balance for a particular period.
-Alternatively, you can just specify two datetimes when creating the trial balance (see step 8).
+You can add accounting diary entries to an ABOR by closing or locking periods, and then use those entries to create a trial balance for those periods.
+Alternatively, you can just specify two datetimes to create an impromptu trial balance (see step 9).